Daredevil (Marvel Comics series)

-Daredevil is the name of several comic book titles featuring the superhero Daredevil, the vigilante secret identity of blind attorney Matt Murdock, who gains superhuman senses as a result of an accident involving radioactive material.
+Daredevil is the name of several American comic book titles featuring the superhero Daredevil, the vigilante secret identity of blind attorney Matt Murdock, who gains superhuman senses as a result of an accident involving radioactive material.
 All of the volumes are published by Marvel Comics, beginning with the original Daredevil comic book series which debuted in 1964.
 The first volume was the longest in duration, lasting until 1998.
 In the 1960s, the series was written by Stan Lee and first drawn by Bill Everett with some assistance from Jack Kirby.
 Daredevil is usually based in Hell's Kitchen, Manhattan.
 Karen Page was Daredevil's primary love interest throughout this first series, with many ups and downs.
 Foggy Nelson appears as a recurring character throughout all the Daredevil series, as Matt Murdock's close friend and partner in law.

 Wally Wood introduced the character's standard red costume, and was succeeded by John Romita Sr. and then Gene Colan as artist.
 Lee wrote the stories until 1969.
 Roy Thomas wrote the title from 1969 to 1971.
 In the 1970s, it was written by Gerry Conway, among others.
 In this period, Daredevil temporarily teamed with Black Widow in San Francisco.
 In 1972, Steve Gerber became the primary artist for the series.
 A number of different writers worked on the title, including Marv Wolfman, who introduced Daredevil's archenemy Bullseye.
 In the late 1970s Roger McKenzie wrote the series and brought an influence from horror comics.